 For instance, when a central bank thinks that a Contractionary Monetary Policy is appropriate for the economy, then it will raise the reserve ratio to reduce bank lending in order to curb the money supply from the market.
 On the other hand, when a central bank thinks that the economy demands an Expansionary Monetary Policy, then it will cut down the reserve ratio in order to increase market liquidity.
 As such, the reserve ratio is an important factor in defining the economic condition and monetary policy of a nation.

-This has been a guide to Reserve Ratio Formula.
-Here we discuss how to calculate Reserve Ratio along with practical examples and downloadable excel template.
+This article has been a guide to Reserve Ratio Formula.
+Here we discuss how to calculate Reserve Ratio along with practical examples and a downloadable excel template.
 You can learn more about financial analysis from the following articles –